+1. Click System > Settings > High Availability.

-1. Click Change.
+2. Click Change.

-2. Select a ZPHA option:
+3. Select a ZPHA option:

-- Bypass allows traffic to pass through the device without inspection.
-If the device is rebooted, the ZPHA operational state returns to Normal.
+- Bypass - Enables ZPHA bypass.

-- Normal resumes normal inspection.
+- Normal - Resumes normal inspection.

-3. Click OK.
+4. Click OK.

 Configure the management interface

 The Management Port is a separate network connection on the TPS that communicates with the device.
 This allows you to connect the appliance to a dedicated management network, separating the management network from the data networks.
 However, the management network and the data networks are permitted to overlap with each other.
 The TPS ships with a default IP address of 192.168.0.1.
 You can use the System > Management Port page to modify the default configuration.